Mukesh207/Bufferoverflow/README.md

-To know about bufferoverflow vulnerability > https://owasp.org/www-community/vulnerabilities/Buffer_Overflow
+To know about bufferoverflow vulnerability in C program  > https://owasp.org/www-community/vulnerabilities/Buffer_Overflow

 This C program demonstrates how to prevent a buffer overflow vulnerability when reading user input.
 Here's a brief explanation of what the program does: